 Like catnip, silvervine is safe for cats and the fun comes side-effect-free.
 If your cat is part of the population that doesn’t get anything out of a dose of catnip, think about trying silvervine instead.

 Valerian root is a flowering perennial perhaps best known for its soothing properties.
 It’s also moderately stimulating for cats, triggering a reaction in about 47% of cats.
-And just as valerian can help to relieve insomnia and anxiety in people, this plant can help kitties to relax once the high comes to an end.
+And just as valerian can help to relieve insomnia and anxiety in people, this plant can help cats relax once the high comes to an end.

 Tatarian honeysuckle is a flowering shrub that, like catnip, contains the monoterpenoid nepetalactone.
 Its wood triggers catnip-like reactions in about 50% of cats.
-While even catnip-sensitive cats don’t start reacting to the plant until they’re about 6 months old, it appears that cats of all ages can get a buzz out of this honeysuckle species.
+While even catnip-sensitive cats don’t start reacting to the plant until they’re about six months old, it appears that cats of all ages can get a buzz out of this honeysuckle species.